 11. Replies Crisp and Short:

 When you are at in interview, keep in mind that your hiring managers are taking time out of their schedule to hold an interview with you.
 There are dozens of other suitable candidates for the job, and if you make them feel like you have wasted their time, they would not take another second to consider you rejected.
 Keeping this in mind, answer questions asked to you in a brief, short, and crisp manner.
 Do not go into details about anything unless specifically asked.
-Time management and communication skills are two qualities required in every sector or every organisation.
+Time management and communication skills are two qualities required in every sector or every organization.
 Showcase these skills by your accurate answers.
 If they are interested to know more about a certain thing, they will ask you.
 Do not divulge any additional information on your own.

 12. Research About The Company You Are Interviewing For:

-It might be the case that you are sitting for several job interviews with different organisations.
+It might be the case that you are sitting for several job interviews with different organizations.
 This does not mean in any way that you should allow yourself to go unprepared to an interview.
 Before you go for your interview with a specific company, research about the job profile you are applying for, what the requirements are, and about the company.
 You must know at least a brief history about the company, and what are the companies’ goals, and how they plan on reaching them.
 This will allow you to convince your hiring managers how you would be an asset to the company.
 A company will not want to hire you simply because you look good on paper; they also want to know, “Will you be of useful to the company”.